i have authentic white tiny flowers in my hair

 with blood and tears.

-everyone sees Greece though the eyes of my children
+everyone sees Greece through the eyes of my children

 and we love each other madly